 Our data show strong variability in how homebuilders and developers experience regulation across cities in Alberta's Calgary-Edmonton Corridor.
 We find that reported approval timelines, and how they are affected by the rezoning process, vary significantly across cities.
-This is also the case for costs and fees, which range from \$12,250 in Foothills No. 31 to \$51,000 in Strathcona County.
+Compliance costs and fees are similar in most cities, aside from the extremes found in Strathmore's low costs and Rocky View County's high costs.
 Council and community opposition to residential development is perceived as strongest in cities where dwelling values are highest, raising questions about the causes and consequences of local resistance to new housing.